fbpx

 When individuals invest in a stock, they gain partial ownership of the company they invested in.
 It’s like buying one slice of pizza from the whole pie.
 The slice of pizza is equivalent to a share.
 The more shares you buy of the company, the more of the company you “own.”

 Now let’s discuss the future of owning a portion of the company.
-If the company you invested in succeeds over several years, their success is considered your success.
-This increases the company’s value, resulting in the increased value of your shares.
+If the company you invested in succeeds over several years, it is your success.
+This increases the company’s value, increasing your shares’ value.
 If the stock price increases to $75 (a 50% rise), the value of your investment will grow to $3,750.
 You may then resell those shares for a $1,250 profit.
-If the company performs poorly, the value of your shares is likely to fall lower than the price you bought them for.
+Your shares’ value may decline below the price you paid for them if the firm performs poorly.
 Selling this asset can result in a loss of money for the investor.

 What are Bonds?

-Bonds are a loan from the investor to a company.
-Unlike stocks, bonds don’t have shares to buy.
-When you purchase a bond from a company or a government, they are in debt to you.
-They will therefore be paying you interest for a specific time span, and in this way, you get the full payment of the bond you bought.
-Bonds may sound like a great option; however, they are not risk-free.
-There is a chance that the company can go bankrupt, and if that is the case, you will no longer receive the interest payments.
+Therefore, They will be paying you interest for a specific time span, so you get the full payment of the bond you bought.
+Bonds may sound like a great option, but they are not risk-free.
+There is a potential that the business will file for bankruptcy; in that event, you won’t get any more interest payments.

 Pros and Cons of Stocks